Life Is a Flower

 "Life Is a Flower" is a song by the Swedish group Ace of Base, released in Europe on 6 April 1998 by Mega Records as the first single from the group's third album, Flowers (1998).
 The song peaked at number one in Hungary and was a top-10 hit in Denmark, Finland, Scotland, Spain, Sweden and the United Kingdom.
 In the United States, it was released with different lyrics, titled "Whenever You're Near Me", and in a different key.
-"Life Is a Flower" was certified silver in the UK by the BPI.
 Jonas Berggren, writer of the song, described it as is his greatest Ace of Base song in a 2015 interview.

 Critical reception

 AllMusic editor Bryan Buss described the song as acoustic.
 A reviewer from Irish Evening Herald called it a gem, adding that "more of the same can often be a good thing".
 Sweden's Expressen viewed it as a "safe card", while Göteborgsposten wrote that it is "almost religiously positive".
 David Brinn from Jerusalem Post noted that the single is a staple on local radio, "with its optimistic melody and pop psychology message so full of the power of positive thinking that the late Dr. Norman Vincent Peale should have received co-writing credit."
 Pan-European magazine Music & Media commented, "Although the sound and style on the latest single remains unmistakably that of Ace of Base, the Swedish outfit have still been able to reinvent themselves enough to stay relevant and keep pace with dance scene developments."

 Bernhard Hiller, head of music at AC/CHR outlet 104.6 RTL/Berlin said, "It is a great comeback for them.
 The good thing is that they have managed to change their sound while still sounding like Ace of Base."
 He added, "Of course, this record is an absolute blessing for radio; we added it as soon as it got in, and currently we are playing it 15–20 times a week.
 At first audience response was less than overwhelming-but then again it is still early days; and besides, how can an audience like records when you don't allow the listeners to get to know the tracks?"

 "My favorite track from Ace Of Base is Life is a Flower.
 I think that song shows the pure essence of what we are as a band; summer vibes, twisted happy lyrics, poppy melodies, nice beats and a choir in the end.
 Perfect!"

 — —Jonas Berggren talking to Renowned for Sound about the song.